stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-13-open-letter.md

 {{ site.data.spell.lvb }} | 350
 {{ site.data.spell.lb }} | 193

 Of course, DPET is a very bad metric of actual damage contribution.
-For example, {{ site.data.talent.eb }} also gives a 6% stat buff and since it's more efficient at spending maelstrom than {{ site.data.talent.es}} is, it will also allow you cast different spells in same time period.
-Still, this table shows that our spenders are almost equal to our generator, all things considered.
-And we often consider just not pressing them.
-It is rarely the correct behavior, but it is correct in 10.2 builds currently and to me, that shows a flaw in either their design or their tuning.
+For example, {{ site.data.talent.eb }} also gives a 6% stat buff and since it's more efficient at spending maelstrom than {{ site.data.spell.es}} is, it will also allow you to cast more efficiently in the same time frame.
+Still, this table shows that our spenders are almost equal to our builders, all things considered.
+We often think about just not pressing them.
+It is rarely the correct behavior, but it is correct in 10.2 builds currently.
+To me, that shows a major flaw in either their design or their tuning.

 Second, I personally dislike the idea of dumping Maelstrom and spamming spenders just to avoid overcapping.
 In AoE builds, you are often in a situation where you quickly need to empty your maelstrom bar before filling it up again thanks to {{ site.data.talent.sk }} and {{ site.data.spell.cl }}.
 This leads to dumping 2 or 3 {{ site.data.spell.eq }} in quick succession, using {{ site.data.spell.cl }}, then dumping again before continuing the rotation.